ccheptea/beautiful-jekyll/_posts/2017-02-19-auto-value-variant.md

 ## A solution

 Thankfully, our model is taken care of by ``@AutoValue``.
 When you start using it you get to know the magic of ``AutoValueExtension``.
 There are many extensions.
 If you haven't seen any, check Ryan Harter's [article](http://ryanharter.com/blog/2016/05/16/autovalue-extensions/).
 Now as I said at the beginning, I wanted to get my hands dirty.
-So, I wrote yet another extension called [auto-value-variant](https://github.com/ccheptea/auto-value-variant).
+So, I wrote yet another extension called [auto-value-variant](https://github.com/ccheptea/auto-value-variant) that handles the ugly code for us.
 I needed it to be easily integrated, make my code cleaner and easier to maintain.
 In short, I ended up this:

 ```java
 Wand harrysWand = new AutoValue_Wand("Harry Potter", "Holly", "Pheonix feather", 11, "Nice and Supple");